 If you have never before attended a Ski for Light event, or want a refresher on how the week works and what it is all about, and have not already done so, please read Information for Prospective First-Time Attendees Also please be sure to read Frequently Asked Questions from Prospective First-Time Attendees for the answers to many commonly asked questions from people who have not attended before.
 Then proceed to the application forms for the 2014 event below.

-Please read the Frequently Asked Questions carefully, as they include much information that is specific to the 2014 event.
-Then proceed to complete and submit your Application form.
-We look forward to seeing you in Anchorage.
+Applications for the 2014 event are no longer being accepted.
+If you will be attending, however, do please read the Frequently Asked Questions carefully, as they include much information that is specific to the 2014 event.

 If you have been notified by your applications coordinator that you have been accepted as an attendee for the 2014 event, you can take care of a number of items related to your attendance on the Information and Forms for Accepted Applicants page.
 You can make your payment online with your credit card, read, download and complete the Waiver of Liability and Emergency Data forms, sign up to lead a Special-Interest session, and let us know how and when you will be arriving in Anchorage.